meandmax/grunt-module/README.md

 Type: `boolean`
 Default value: `false`

-Check the Git repository status.
+Check that the branch is on master and the working tree is clean.

 #### options.release